 Calhoun Community College has established a central office to coordinate matters pertaining specifically to the needs, problems, and/or concerns of minority students including Black, Hispanic and international students, displaced homemakers, single parents and others desiring special attention.
 Persons desiring information or assistance are invited to contact this office.
-Directed by a full-time counselor and college administrator, the office is located on the second floor of the Chasteen Student Center.
+The office is located on the second floor of the Chasteen Student Center.